felipemoraes/beautiful-jekyll/_posts/2017-06-25-dynamic-search.md

 > **H4**.
 The effectiveness of a dynamic search system can be enhanced by improved document coverage estimates for a given aspect model, more so for narrower queries.

-We proposed above hypothesis because that coverage estimates will be key in a dynamic search scenario, particularly for narrower queries, which have a smaller number of relevant aspects and hence are arguably harder to diversify.
+proposed the above hypothesis because coverage estimates are key in a dynamic search scenario, particularly for narrower queries, which have a smaller number of relevant aspects and hence are arguably harder to diversify.
 To test this hypothesis, we simulate increasingly innacurate coverage estimates, by gradually adding noise to the perfect estimates given by the ground truth data.

 In the figure below, we  first note that DHF+xQuAD and DPHF+PM2 increasingly outperform the DPHF baseline ranker as their underlying coverage estimates improve, in support of **H4**.
 In particular, xQuAD begins to outperform DPHF at a critical leakage (CL) point of **0.3**, measured in terms of aspect nDCG.
 On the other hand, PM2 requires slightly improved coverage estimates at a CL point of **0.4**.